integrity/integrity/README.md

 Contributing
 ------------

-The canonical repository for Integrity is <git://github.com/integrity/integrity.git>.
+The canonical repository for Integrity is `git://github.com/integrity/integrity.git`.

 The development version (the `master` branch) of Integrity often requires edgy code.
 To help handle this situation, a [Rip][] file is included.
 To start hacking:

 1. [Setup Rip](http://hellorip.com/install.html) if necessary
-2. Install the runtimes dependencies via RubyGems:
-   `rake install && gem install do_sqlite3 randexp`
+2. `rip install deps.rip && rip install hack.rb`
-3. Create a new Rip environement: `rip env create integrity-hacking`
-4. Install the development and edgy runtime dependencies: `rip install hack.rip`
-5. Run the test suite: `RUBYOPT=rubygems rake`

-In case following these steps doesn't work, please [let us known][lighthouse];
-that's a bug.

-__NOTE:__ Ideally, RubyGems wouldn't be necessary and `rip install hack.rip` would just work.
-Unfortunately, that is not currently possible due to some limitations of Rip.
+3. Hack and `rake` as usual

+Finally, push your changes and let us known where we can pull from.

 Why we don't `require "rubygems"`
 ---------------------------------